ts4z/irata/README.md

 This is pre-release
 -------------------

-This is not really ready for wide distribution, and setup requires a number of poorly documented manual steps.
+Setup requires a number of poorly documented manual steps.
 There are also a lot of rough corners and even the occasional outright bug.

+But, it does kind of work.

 Getting Started